msarvestani/shrewdriver/README.md

 ShrewDriver
 ===========

 Automated training system for training tree shrews to discriminate visual stimuli.

-Using it, one experimenter can train many animals simultaneously.
+Originally coded by Theo Walker circa 2012, then modified by Matt McCann, and a bit by Madineh Sarvestani, all members of Fitzpatrick lab at MPFI.

 Core Python code is in the ShrewDriver directory. "shrewdriver.py" runs training.